• Skip to main content

 • sweet potatoes: 3 medium/large sweet potatoes with the skin removed.

-• onion: red or white, or really whatever you prefer or have on hand.
+• onion: yellow sweet onion, red or white, or really whatever you prefer or have on hand.

 • tomato sauce: Not marinara sauce.
-The kind in the can!
+The kind in the can sometimes known as tomato purée.

-• beans: I use a can of each: kidney, black and pinto beans.
-Any combo will work.
+• beans: I use a can of each: kidney beans, black beans and pinto beans.
+Any combo will work so pick your favorite type of bean!

 • bell pepper: green bell pepper is what I always have on hand so it works well most of the time.
 But red and orange are great in the recipe as well.